mnentwig/makeheaderspp/README.md

 Whitespace characters are tolerated in typical places but not all legal variants are supported (e.g. around ::).

 ### Notes:
-Note, there is no autogeneration for pure virtual or deleted methods as they don't have a definition.
-By definition :-)
+Note, there is no autogeneration for pure virtual or deleted methods as by definition :-) they don't have a definition.

 Files are only rewritten once all checks have passed (e.g. the redundant class name in `MHPP("begin myClass") ...
 MHPP("end myClass")`).
 Still, modifying files in-place is by nature somewhat risky e.g. file server connectivity issues.
 Consider using e.g. git as a safeguard.